PrincetonUniversity/advanced-command-line/04_regex/README.md

 Let's try to find all words with a repeated 3 character sequence, similar to `(alf)+`.
 A first guess may be `(...){2}`, which is any three characters seen two times.
 This is effectively `(...)(...)`, and matches anything with 6 or more characters.
+Try it!

 Instead, we want the second appearance of `(...)` to match what is seen the first time.
 So far we have used parentheses to group together characters to apply a quantifier to, `(alf)+`, and to limit the scope of alternation, `gr(a|e)y`.
-Parentheses have another effect, they capture their content and can be used again in the regex.
+Parentheses have another effect, they capture their content which can be used again in the regex.
 The matches are recalled with `\<N>` where `<N>` is `[1-9]` matching the first through ninth set of parentheses.
 The regex we are after is then `(...)\1`, which is any 3 characters followed by